minetest/contentdb/app/flatpages/help/featured.md

 * MUST: Be 100% free and open source (as marked as Free on ContentDB).
 * MUST: Work out-of-the-box (no weird setup or settings required).
-* MUST: Be compatible with the latest stable Minetest release.
+* MUST: Be compatible with the latest stable Luanti release.
 * SHOULD: Use public source control (such as Git).
 * SHOULD: Have at least 3 reviews, and be largely positive.